lithekod/site/README.md

-# LitheKod
+# LiTHe kod
-Prototype site for LitheKod organisation at LiU
+Prototype site for LiTHe kod organisation at LiU